12 best casinos in Las Vegas

 It stands to reason that the tallest structure in Sin City (1,149 feet in all) and tallest freestanding observation tower in the United States would offer the best views of the Vegas Valley.

-The Stratosphere Tower is more than just an icon in the desert—it's an observation platform with a rotating restaurant, the highest SkyJump in the world, thrill rides that dangle over the edge and rocket into the sky and the highest bar in Vegas.
+The Stratosphere Tower is more than just an icon in the desert -- it's an observation platform with a rotating restaurant, the highest SkyJump in the world, thrill rides that dangle over the edge and rocket into the sky and the highest bar in Vegas.

 The rest of the resort is worth exploring, too, especially the adults-only rooftop pool on the 25th floor of the hotel and Roxy's 50s-style diner.
 If you're looking for tchotchkes, there's ample opportunity to shop in the mall at the base of the tower.